srobo/infrastructure/README.md

 This is to provision the base cluster and domain for Student Robotics' Digital Ocean setup.

+## Contents

+* A kubernetes cluster, with a node pool of one instance
+* A load balancer, which balances HTTPS requests to port 30000 on each node in the pool.
+Right now it terminates SSL, so it's expected the pool is private.
+* A DigitalOcean _domain_, which forwards the domain name to the load balancer.
+  You'll need to delegate to DigitalOcean from your DNS provider.
+* A Lets Encrypt certificate for the domain

 ## Getting Started

 * [ruby][ruby] and [bundler][bundler]